npielawski/llm-mushroom-chatbot/readme.md

 There are two main parts to the lab sessions:
 1. Getting acquainted with the AI models API, it has two path (choose one):

    a.
 Using Google's Gemini API in the cloud (recommended).

    b.
 Using the Huggingface API on your machine (requires a decent hardware setup).

+Using the knowledge gained through the lab exercises you will then complete the assignment:
-2. Building a chatbot using the results from the previous step.
+* Building a chatbot using the results from the previous step.
 The chatbot is a mushroom expert that can answer questions about mushrooms, and work with images.

 ## Installation